sovrin-foundation/connector-app/README.md

 # ConnectMe
-App to connect Sovrin with third party authentication
+App to connect Sovrin with 3rd party authentication

 # Pre requisite to run